 One of the primary reasons for enterprises switching contact center software providers is for “platform ease, pricing, and integration with their existing CRM technology,” she told CRM Buyer.
 “I didn’t see any reference to external CRM integration in [Verizon’s] announcement.

-Blending “is key to have a high-value customer overtake lower-value customers in the queue,” he told CRM Buyer, “or getting the same agent to the same customer as last time.”
+Blending “is key to having a high-value customer overtake lower-value customers in the queue,” he told CRM Buyer, “or getting the same agent to the same customer as last time.”

 Not Your Daddy’s Visual IVR